DiegoRMC/cloud-engineering-notes/AWS-Cloud-Practitioner.md

     - Amazon GuardDuty (uses AI to pretty much do the same)
     - Amazon Detective (find the root cause for detected security issues)
     - AWS Security Hub (groups, monitors and overall provides a clear view of your security parameters coming from distinct services)

+# Module 10: Monitoring, Compliance and Governance in the AWS Cloud
+- General progression when it comes to it: Secure --> Monitor --> Audit --> Compliance
+- Monitoring: Observing systems, collecting metrics and then using data to make decisions
+- Amazon CloudWatch is the centralized service that takes care of monitoring
+    - Metrics: Variables tied to your resources
+    - CloudWatch alarms let you set thresholds tied to metrics and send notifications or make changes to resources when met.
+    - A dashboard provides a quick view of your aplications, infrastructure and services
+    - For going further (more specific or older data) you check the logs
+- AWS CloudTrail is an audit log of the AWS API calls.
+- Compliance in the EU responds to GDPR
+- AWS pretty much does it for you, you just have to be aware of which compliances apply to you and make some research.
+With AWS Artifact you can check compliance reports.
+- AWS Config helps you assess, audit and evaluate your resources so your solutions are in compliance with internal policies and regulations.
+- AWS Audit Manager is a service that assesses your policies, manages reviews and build reports. (basically collects your data for evidence against inspections)
+- AWS Organizations (account management service as you grow and scale)
+- Governance:
+  - Governance is a framework to manage your IT goals with policies, processess and structures to ensure adherence
+  - AWS Control Tower: A service you can use to set up and govern a secure, compliant, multi-account AWS environment based on best practices
+  - AWS Service Catalog: A service you can use to create, share, and organize AWS services and resources from a curated catalog that you define
+  - AWS License Manager: A service that helps you manage your software licenses and fine-tune licensing costs
+- AWS Health Dashboard (not for actual health, but for service events, troubleshooting...
+- AWS Trusted Advisor (name pretty much says it)  works for cost optimization, security, performance...
+- IAM Access Analyzer (like Trusted Advisor but for IAM

+# Module 11: Pricing and Support
+- Pricing
+  - Pay as you go (you only pay for resources you consume)
+  - Save whe nyou commit (classic, subscribe for a year rather than monthly and get a discount)
+  - Pay less by using more (volume base discounts)
+  - Main pricing drivers: Compute, storage and data transfer.
+  - Services that help with billing include: AWS Organizations, AWS Billing and Cost Management Console Home, AWS Budgets, AWS Cost Explorer and AWS Pricing Calculator.
+- Support:
+  - Tiers:
+    - Basic Support: automatic, no cost, documentation, forums, core Trusted advisor...
+    - Developer Support: also direct email, for experimenting or getting started
+    - Business Support: Phone access, 4 to 1h reponse depending on case
+    - Enterpirse Support: Reduced response time, account managers, Technical Account Managers (TAMs)...
+  - AWS Marketplace and AWS Partner Network (you can basically  buy software from individual vendors)
+- Cost Optimization:
+  - Rightsizing: Matching the needs of your workload
+  - Lifecycling policies and compressing for storage...